terascope/file-assets/docs/asset/operations/s3_exporter.md

 The `s3_exporter` is a processor that will export data to S3.
 This exporter will ignore empty slices to prevent feeding empty objects into the S3 store.

 For this processor to run, a path is required in the configuration.
-The base bucket must of the path must already exists in S3.
+The base bucket of the path must already exists in S3.

 If you are using the asset version >= 2.4.0, it should be used on teraslice >= v84.0